 Topics include market structure, industrial concentration, firm conduct, mergers, advertising, market performance, examined in the context of U.S. antitrust policy.
-Prerequisite: ECON 256 or ECON 259.
+Prerequisites: ECON 256 or ECON 259 and permission of the instructor.
 Preference given to ECON and ECMA majors.

 ECON 439.
 China and the World Economy.
 1 Credit.